 Set Design: Marc Bartoló

-Set Realization: Alfonso Cogollo y STEI Servicios Técnicos
+Set Realization: Alfonso Cogollo and STEI Servicios Técnicos

 Costume Realization: Javier Jasanzo